-Revenue from land development projects and residential and commercial projects may vary from period to period depending on the location of land sold and the location of the residential and commercial projects in which residential units are sold during a given period.
+Revenue from land development projects and residential and commercial projects residential units are sold during a given period.
 Sale prices can vary depending on a number of factors relating to the location of land for residential and commercial projects, infrastructure development status, size of the property offered, the region in which they are located and their proximity to, or location within, major cities.